Resume Parsing with LangChain and LLMs

 Building a modular LLM pipeline using ChatOllama and LCEL (|)

-Parsing resumes is historically difficult because every candidate uses a different layout.
-Traditional regex or rule-based parsers break easily.
-LLMs solve this by reading the document semantically.
-In this lesson, we extract raw text from a PDF resume using PyMuPDFLoader and use a two-stage LLM pipeline (extraction + validation) to ensure the output is perfectly formatted JSON.
+Parsing resumes is hard because every candidate uses a different layout.
+Old regex or rule-based parsers break easily.
+LLMs solve this by reading the document for meaning, not position.
+In this lesson, we pull the raw text out of a PDF resume with PyMuPDFLoader.
+Then a two-stage LLM pipeline (extraction + validation) makes sure the output is perfect JSON.

 Prerequisites: langchain, langchain-ollama, langchain-core, pymupdf, python-dotenv installed.
 Ollama running with qwen3.
 A sample resume PDF in a resume/ directory.